ligato/docs/docs/user-guide/concepts.md

 Keys can also be distinguished by the composition of the identifier.

-* Composite keys composed of a `key prefix` and `combination of fields`.
-An example is a [vpp route](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/models.go)
+* Composite keys are composed of a `key prefix` and `combination of fields`.
+An example is a [vpp route](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/models.go).
-* Specific keys composed of a `key prefix` and `unique parameter`.
+* Specific keys are composed of a `key prefix` and `unique parameter`.
 An example is an [vpp interface name](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/interfaces/models.go).
-* Global keys composed of a `key prefix` and `some constant string`.
+* Global keys are composed of a `key prefix` and `some constant string`.
 Only one message of the given type can be stored under a global key.
-An example is [Nat44Global](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/nat/models.go)
+An example is [Nat44Global](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/nat/models.go).

 ---